QuinnFreedman/RISE-elm-test/README.md

 3. If you want to install Elm globally you can run `npm i -g elm` (make sure npm's bin package directory is in your PATH).
 But, you can also use the project-local binary at `./node_modules/.bin/elm`.
 There is a `npm` script for this; just run `npm run elm --` (You need the `--` to pass arguments to elm).

-> 3.5 to install all of the *Elm* app's dependencies, run `elm install`.
-This should have happened automatically after `npm install`.

 4. To compile the elm app, run `npm run build`.

 5. To launch the electron app, run `npm start`.